elizavetasemenova/elizavetasemenova.github.io/_posts/2017-04-19-Write-an-R-package-in-one-line.md

 <script src="https://gist.github.com/elizavetasemenova/eb330be06bb6df9fe83cbe456ca8df22.js"></script>

-Now the help page should be displaying information about the create_package function and you are set for happy packaging!
+Now the help page should be displaying information about the <i>create_package</i> function and you are set for happy packaging!